sweng-epfl/public/sdp/Demo.md

 Your demo must be _aimed at customers_, even though SDP coaches also play a more technical role in other parts of the course.
 Your demo must be _from scratch_, even though SDP coaches also track your progress in other parts of the course.

-The first thing you need is a working app every week.
+The first thing you need is a working app after every sprint.
 It's important that it works, even if it has reduced functionality.
-You should do a demo with whatever functionality you have, even in the first few weeks of the semester.
+You should do a demo with whatever functionality you have, even in the first few sprints.

 Start with an **elevator pitch**: if you walked into an elevator and met someone who you'd like to turn into a customer, what could you say in the time of an elevator ride to convince that person?